Please read these frequently asked questions before submitting your footage.

 Yes.
 As part of the Criminal Justice process, and in order to allow the police to deal with the offender in an appropriate manner, you will be required to provide a statement.
 However this can be completed on line and the majority of the statement will be completed as a result of you answering some simple pre-formatted questions.

-We will not have the capacity to feedback on every single submission, however we will publish performance data on a regular basis.
+We will not have the capacity to provide feedback on every single submission, however we will publish performance data on a regular basis.
+The police may contact you if additional information or clarification is required.

 You must be aware that when the police review the footage which you submit they are duty bound to also review the manner of your driving and also the manner in which the footage was obtained.
 For example, if you were exceeding the speed limit in order to catch up with an offending driver and then proceeded to film them with your mobile phone whilst driving, then the police will consider also taking proceedings against you.

 There are a number of disposal methods available dependant on the nature of the offence.
-The driver could be offered a driver education course, they could receive a fixed penalty notice, they could receive a summons to attend court or we may decide we are unable to take any further action.
+The driver could be offered a driver education course, they could receive a fixed penalty notice, they could receive a summons to attend court or we may decide in some cases to issue a warning / advice or that we are unable to take any further action.
 The footage and statement will have been reviewed by a Police Prosecutor who will take all factors into consideration, including current CPS charging standards.

 Ideally the date and time should be correct.
 The video footage is used to support your written witness testimony.
 You must account for any discrepancies in date/time within your witness evidence presented to us.
 Your witness statement must clearly state what time/date the incident occurred.